mindspore-ai/docs/docs/mindformers/docs/source_en/index.rst

 MindSpore Transformers Documentation
 =====================================

-MindSpore Transformers (also known as MindFormers) is a MindSpore-native foundation model suite designed to provide full-flow development capabilities for foundation model training, fine-tuning, evaluating, inference and deploying, providing the industry mainstream Transformer class of pre-trained models and SOTA downstream task applications, and covering a rich range of parallel features, with the expectation of helping users to easily realize large model training and innovative research and development.
+MindSpore Transformers is a MindSpore-native foundation model suite designed to provide full-flow development capabilities for foundation model training, fine-tuning, evaluating, inference and deploying, providing the industry mainstream Transformer class of pre-trained models and SOTA downstream task applications, and covering a rich range of parallel features, with the expectation of helping users to easily realize large model training and innovative research and development.

 Users can refer to `Overall Architecture <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/overview.html>`_ and `Model Library <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/models.html>`_ to get a quick overview of the MindSpore Transformers system architecture, and the list of supported functional features and foundation models.
 Further, refer to the `Installation <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/install.html>`_ and `Quick Start <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/source_code_start.html>`_ to get started with MindSpore Transformers.

-If you have any suggestions for MindFormers, please contact us via `issue <https://gitee.com/mindspore/mindformers/issues>`_ and we will handle them promptly.
+If you have any suggestions for MindSpore Transformers, please contact us via `issue <https://gitee.com/mindspore/mindformers/issues>`_ and we will handle them promptly.

-MindFormers supports one-click start of single/multi-card training, fine-tuning, evaluation, and inference processes for any task, which makes the execution of deep learning tasks more efficient and user-friendly by simplifying the operation, providing flexibility, and automating the process.
+MindSpore Transformers supports one-click start of single/multi-card training, fine-tuning, evaluation, and inference processes for any task, which makes the execution of deep learning tasks more efficient and user-friendly by simplifying the operation, providing flexibility, and automating the process.
 Users can learn from the following explanatory documents:

 - `Development Migration <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/usage/dev_migration.html>`_
 - `Pretraining <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/usage/pre_training.html>`_